stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/5-autoscaling.md

 ### Task 3: Creating a Horizontal Pod Autoscaler

-Now let's create an HPA that will automatically scale our deployment based on CPU utilization:
+Now let's create an HPA that will automatically scale our deployment based on CPU utilisation:

 ```bash
 # Create an HPA targeting 50% CPU utilization